 Parents are expected to: Schools are expected to: Academy trustees and governing bodies are expected to: Local authorities are expected to: authority service is best placed to lead.
 Where the lead practitioner is outside of the local authority, continue to work with the school and partners.

 If the issue persists, take an active part in the multiagency effort with the local authority and other partners.
 Act as the lead practitioner where all partners agree that the school is the best placed lead service.
 Where the lead practitioner is outside of the school, continue to work with the local authority and partners.
 Persistently absent pupils Work with the school and local authority to help them understand their child's barriers to attendance.
 Continued support as for pupils at risk of becoming persistently absent and: Regularly review attendance data and help school leaders focus support on the pupils who need it.
-Continued support as for pupils at risk of becoming persistently absent and: Proactively engage with the formal support offered - including any parenting contract or voluntary early help plan to prevent the need for legal intervention.
-Where absence becomes persistent, put additional targeted support in place to remove any barriers.
-Where necessary this includes working with partners.
-Work jointly with the school to provide formal support options including parenting contracts and education supervision orders.
+Continued support as for pupils at risk of becoming persistently absent and: Proactively engage with the formal support offered - including any parenting contract or voluntary early help plan to prevent the need for legal intervention. persistent, put additional targeted support in place to remove any Work jointly with the school to provide formal support options including parenting contracts and education supervision orders.
 Where there is a lack of engagement, hold more formal conversations with parents and be clear about the potential need for legal intervention in future.
 Where there are safeguarding concerns, ensure joint working between the school, children's social care services and other statutory safeguarding partners.
+Where support is not working, being engaged with or appropriate, work with the local authority on legal intervention.
+Where support is not working, being engaged with or appropriate, enforce attendance through legal intervention (including prosecution as a last resort).